KillingSpark/HowLogindWorks/Readme.md

 1. Reading man pages
 1. Poking my own system and looking for clues

-If I got anything wrong and you have better facts please file and issue!
+If I got anything wrong and you have better facts, please file and issue!
 I would gladly accept PRs or suggestions, if you want to improve the text (I am sadly not a really good writer).

 I might sound a bit negative in parts of the following text.
 I would like to emphasize that logind has introduced a lot of cool features